jjmccollum/teiphy/docs/readme.rst

-If you wish to include status messages for the purposes of measuring performance or validating your collation, you can include the ``--verbose`` flag when you invoke ``convert_tei.py``.
+If you wish to include status messages for the purposes of measuring performance or validating your collation, you can include the ``--verbose`` flag when you invoke any conversion command through ``main.py``.

-To run this script with the example input in verbose mode with all of the settings described above enabled, enter the command
+To run this script with the example input in verbose mode with all of the settings described above enabled, enter ``teiphy`` directory and enter the command

 ::

-   python teiphy\convert_tei.py -t reconstructed -t defective -t orthographic -t subreading -m lac -m overlap -t "*" -t "T" -t "/1" -t "/2" -t "/3" --fill-correctors --verbose example\ubs_ephesians.xml ubs_ephesians.nxs
+   python teiphy\main.py to-nexus -t"reconstructed" -t"defective" -t"orthographic" -t"subreading" -m"lac" -m"overlap" -s"*" -s"T" -s"/1" -s"/2" -s"/3" --fill-correctors --verbose example\ubs_ephesians.xml ubs_ephesians.nxs

 from the command line.
 (If you are using Mac or Linux rather than Windows, make sure you use a forward slash instead of a backward one.)